riot/riot.github.io/documentation.md

 ### Boolean attributes

-Boolean attributes (checked, selected etc..) are ignored when the expression value is falsy:
+Boolean attributes (checked, selected, etc.) are ignored when the expression value is falsy:

 `<input checked={ null }>` becomes `<input>`.